Why am I farting so much on a vegan diet!?

 After a bit of thinking and planning, you’ve decided to make the switch to go vegan.
 You’ve been testing lots of different recipes and experimenting with this new group of protein foods called legumes.

-Inside the colon, there is a large amount of bacteria which ferment these foods, which as a result, release methane, hydrogen and carbon dioxide in varying amounts.
+Inside the colon, there is a large amount of bacteria that ferment these foods, which as a result, release methane, hydrogen and carbon dioxide in varying amounts.

 This mixture of gases, becomes the smell of our farts.

-When we start a vegan diet, we generally increase these fibre rich foods, especially vegetables and beans.
-So although our eco and animal friendly plant-based diets are well known for their benefits in reducing risk of cardiovascular and other chronic diseases, it is largely recognised that these foods significantly increase our gas production.
+When we start a vegan diet, we generally increase these fibre-rich foods, especially vegetables and beans.
+So although our eco and animal-friendly plant-based diets are well known for their benefits in reducing the risk of cardiovascular and other chronic diseases, it is largely recognised that these foods significantly increase our gas production.

-This especially occurs when we first increase foods such as broccoli, lentils and beans in our diet which are packed full of these non-absorbable fibres which our gut bacteria is just not used to yet.
+This especially occurs when we first increase foods such as broccoli, lentils and beans in our diet, which are packed full of these non-absorbable fibres that our gut bacteria is just not used to yet.

-There is also research to suggest that gas production is related to the metabolic activity of the macrobiotia (or gut bacteria) that resides within our gut.
+There is also research to suggest that gas production is related to the metabolic activity of the microbiota (or gut bacteria) that resides within our gut.

 Some studies have shown that imbalances in gut bacteria cause more frequent and odorous flatulence.

-In some individuals, in particular, those suffering from Irritable Bowel Syndrome (IBS), have difficulty digesting these short-chain carbohydrates.
+Some individuals, in particular those suffering from Irritable Bowel Syndrome (IBS), have difficulty digesting these short-chain carbohydrates.

 As a collective, these foods are called FODMAPS.